gilbertofp16/leonardo_ml_challenge/README.md

 ### Packaging

 The application is packaged as a standard Python library using **Poetry**.
-Running `poetry build` creates a portable `.whl` file that can be installed with `pip` in any environment, making it highly versatile for deployment.
+Running `poetry build` creates a portable `.whl` file that can be installed with `pip` or `poetry` in any environment, making it highly versatile for deployment.

 ### Deployment Architecture for Millions of Daily Requests